faysalf/Some-Basics-of-iOS/README.md

 # RoadTo-iOS

-In some cases, there may be third party package issue and assets missign due to Github file weight limitation.
+In some cases, there could be third party issues and assets missign.